4musks/linux/README.md

 The new Kernel you have built is the **VMM**.

-And we have enabled nested virtualization on the HOST.
+And we have enabled nested virtualization on the HOST system.

 Taking advantage of that, you can now create a new VM (say nestedvm) on this VMM.

-You can use ubuntu or a smaller sizes ISO of debian distro. **antiX Linux** is a good choice.
+You can use ubuntu or a smaller sized ISO of debian distro. **antiX Linux** is a good choice.

 ![NestedVM_creation](resources/6.NestedVM_creation.png)

-## Log into the VM and test the initial leaf node `%eax=0x4FFFFFFC`
+## Log into nested VM and test the first leaf node `eax=0x4FFFFFFC` using **cpuid** tool

 Update packages using `apt update`